andreabassetti/fairtrade/README.md

 We first read our CSV file with 3612 entries into Jupyter Notebook.

 For our preprocessing of the data, we dropped all of the columns that contained large amounts of missing fields.
-We then dropped the rows that contained answers of 'refused' or 'don't know'.
+We then dropped the rows that contained responses such as 'refused' or 'don't know'.
 Next, we standardized the values in the columns so that they're consistent across the column (all ints).

 ![Screen Shot 2022-03-17 at 8 47 59 PM](https://user-images.githubusercontent.com/87248687/158916622-a5a6c6f9-7878-4210-8079-7181c7ee5835.png)